sangheestyle/bigdiff-code/README.md

 # bigdiff-code
 You can find what we need to do in [issue](https://github.com/sangheestyle/bigdiff-code/issues).
-Also, you can see [a simple example](http://sangheestyle.com:8080/dashboard) of this implementation.

 ## Setup
 To setup the environment, run: